secutils-dev/secutils-docs/docs/guides/digital_certificates.md

 </tbody>
 </table>

-6. Click on the **Generate** button to generate and download the certificate bundle
+6. Click the **Generate** button to generate and download the certificate bundle
 7. Use the downloaded `https-server.pfx` file to configure Node.js HTTPS server:

 ```js title="index.js"